aosabook/500lines/event-driven-web-server/writeup.md

 - `content-size`, which is a count of chars we've read so far
 - `found-crlf?`, which tracks whether we've seen a `\r\n\r\n` sequence go by
 - `started`, which a timestamp that tells us when we created this buffer
-- and `bi-stream`, which is a hack around some of those non-blocking-IO annoyances in Common Lisp.
+- and `bi-stream`, which is a hack around some of those Common Lisp-specific, non-blocking-IO annoyances I mentioned.

-The next interesting part of `process-ready` comes after the edge-case handling of old/big/needy requests.
+The next interesting part of the `stream-usocket`-specializing `process-ready` comes after the edge-case handling of old/big/needy requests.
 It's wrapped in another layer of error handling because we might still crap out in different ways here.
 In particular, if the request is old/big/needy or if an `http-assertion-error` is raised, we want to send a `400` response; the client provided us with some bad or slow data.
 However, if any _other_ error happens here, it's because the programer made a mistake defining a handler, which should be treated as a `500` error.
 Something went wrong on the server side as a result of a potentially legitimate request.

 Lets follow that trail for a while: